 At the end of the 19th century started the dominance of Europeans.
 British took over the control of this area and in 1885 handed over the city to Italians.

 Italians had great plans for this city.
 They made it a capital of Eritrea and built a modern port.
 Massawa evolved into a multinational trade city.
 Main developments took place outside the Old City, on Taulud island and mainland.

 In 1897 the capital was moved to Asmara and development of Massawa slowed down.
 In 1921 the city was destroyed by Massawa earthquake and port recovered only in 1928, further slowing down the ambitious development of Italian colony.

 Nevertheless Massawa evolved into the largest and safest port on the east coast of Africa.
 In 1938 there was started an ambitious plan for the development of a very modern port city.

 City and port suffered heavily during the World War II, sunken Italian and German ships blocked the port.

 After the war Eritrea entered into a federation with Ethiopia and landlocked Ethiopia gained access to the sea.
-Later Ethiopia forcibly annexed Eritrea, provoking long lasting civil war.
-During this war the port of Massawa did not operate.
-City was bombed by Ethiopians in 1990, creating much damage which is not fully repaired up to this day.
+Later Ethiopia forcibly annexed Eritrea, provoking long-lasting civil war.
+During this war, the port of Massawa did not operate.
+The city was bombed by Ethiopians in 1990, creating much damage which is not fully repaired up to this day.
 Further bombardment took place in 1998 – 2000.

 Now Massawa is the main port city of the nation of Eritrea, the second largest country in the country.